b9org/b9/docs/BuildARuntime.md

 ### Frontend Compiler

-The frontend source code is passed as input into the [frontend compiler], which uses [Esprima] to convert the program into an [Abstract Syntax Tree] (or AST).
+The frontend source code is passed as input into the frontend compiler in [js_compiler/compiler.js], which uses [Esprima] to convert the program into an [Abstract Syntax Tree] (or AST).
 The frontend compiler walks the AST and converts it into a portable binary format.
-The portable binary format is represented as a [Binary Module].
+This portable binary format is represented as a [Binary Module].

+[js_compiler/compiler.js]: https://github.com/b9org/b9/blob/master/js_compiler/compile.js
 [frontend compiler]: https://github.com/b9org/b9/blob/master/js_compiler/compile.js
 [Esprima]: http://esprima.org
 [Abstract Syntax Tree]: https://en.wikipedia.org/wiki/Abstract_syntax_tree
 [Binary Module]: ./Dictionary.md#binary-module

-For a detailed overview of how we've designed/built our front-end compiler and binary format, visit the link below:
+For a brief overview of the front-end compiler, as well as a more in depth look at the binary module, visit the link below:

 [Frontend Compiler and Binary Format](./FrontendAndBinaryMod.md)